Late Start & Closing

 D. In each case in which the Student Conduct Hearing Board determines that a student has violated the student code, the recommended sanctions shall be considered by the Dean of Student Development for final action.
 The Dean of Student Development is not limited to sanctions recommended by members of the hearing board.
 The Dean of Student Development shall notify the accused student in writing as soon as possible of the Student Conduct Hearing Board’s determination and of the sanctions imposed, if any.

 The Dean of Student Development or a designee may impose an interim suspension prior to the hearing before the Student Conduct Hearing Board.
 Interim suspension may be imposed only to ensure the safety and well-being of members of the college community or preservation of College property, to ensure the student’s own physical or emotional safety and well-being, or if the student poses a definite threat of disruption of or interference with the normal operations of the College.

 During the interim suspension, students will be denied access to the College, including classes and all other activities or privileges for which the student might otherwise be eligible.
 In such cases, the necessary notice and hearing shall follow as soon as is practicable.

-A decision reached by the Student Conduct Hearing Board or a sanction imposed by the Dean of Student Development may be appealed by accused students or complainants to the Vice President for Student Affairs and Enrollment Management or his or her designee whose decision is final and binding.
+A decision reached by the Student Conduct Hearing Board or a sanction imposed by the Dean of Student Development may be appealed by accused students or complainants to the College President whose decision is final and binding.
 Such appeals must be made within five (5) school days of the decision and shall be in writing and delivered to the Dean of Student Development or his or her designee.
-The Vice President or designee shall review the matter and render a decision.
+The President shall review the matter and render a decision.
 Except as required to explain the basis of new evidence, an appeal will be limited to review of the verbatim record of the initial hearing and supporting documents for one or more of the following purposes: